C3ETH/c3eth.github.io/content/en/catalyst/fund7/challenges/ai-singularitynet/campaign-brief.md

 linkTitle: "A.I. & SingularityNet a $5T market"
 type: docs
 hide_feedback: true
+description: "How can we create a mutually beneficial partnership with SingularityNet and other A.I. developers and researchers?"
 ---
 How can we create a mutually beneficial partnership with SingularityNet and other A.I. developers and researchers?